gruntwork-io/docs/_docs-sources/pipelines/security/dual-repository-setup.md

 # Dual-repository Setup

+Some paragraph about using two different repositories and the security benefits...

-- Two repos -that separate infra definitions from deployment mechanisms
+## Separating infrastructure definitions from deployment mechanisms

+Some intro paragraph...

-    - infrastructure-pipelines
+### infrastructure-pipelines

-        - AWS access only from this repo, which has write access limited to infra-admins only
+- AWS access only from this repo
+- write access limited to infra-admins only
+- read access to infra-collaborators
 - Workflows run in this repository only on code that is in the main branch

+### infrastructure-live

-    - infrastructure-live
+- define AWS code
-        - define AWS code, write access to infra admins and infra collaborator
+- write access to infra admins and infra collaborator

+## Using GitHub teams to delegate access

 - Access to the repositories is limited to three teams
     - infrastructure-administrators
     - infrastructure-collaborators
     - ci-code-read-only
 - See access control